YinJC/uk-tex-faq/FAQ-printvar.md

----
-layout: page
-title: How to print contents of variables?
+# How to print contents of variables?
----

 It is often useful to print out the values of variables in the log file or on the terminal.
 Three possible ways to print out the